Describe how two quantities vary with respect to each other from a graph in a contextual scenario.

 How can we use the graph to figure out when the company makes no money?

 When debriefing the lesson, be sure to use precise language that clearly communicates if we’re talking about inputs, outputs, or the function itself.
 Avoid using vague words like “it”, “the function”, or “the graph”.
 Using the variables of the activity context is helpful, rather than more generic phrases like “the y’s are going up”.
-Note that we define what it means for a function f to be increasing or decreasing on a given interval of input values if as the input values increase, the output values increase as well.
+Note that we define what it means for a function f to be increasing on a given interval of input values if as the input values increase, the output values increase as well.
 This is subtly different than defining what it means for the outputs to be increasing.

 It is also important to emphasize to students that intervals of increasing/decreasing are talking about intervals of the domain.
 Students should not be giving the y-values from lowest to highest.
 Conversely, when talking about a maximum or minimum value, the y-value is needed.
-Discourage students from giving the location of the extreme value (x-value) or even giving an ordered pair (we consider this students “covering their bases” and it’s hard to tell whether they truly understand that an extreme value is an output).
+Discourage students from giving the location of the extreme value (the x-value) or even giving an ordered pair (we consider this students “covering their bases” and it’s hard to tell whether they truly understand that an extreme value is an output).

 A final note about intervals of increasing/decreasing: Technically at a point with a horizontal tangent line (at a max/min), the function is neither increasing nor decreasing.
 For this reason, we tend to use open intervals when discussing intervals of increasing/decreasing.
 However, that does not mean that the x-value of the horizontal tangent line needs to be excluded from an interval on which the function is otherwise increasing, since it is still true that f(a)≤f(b) whenever a≤b.
 For example, it is okay to say that the cubic function is increasing on its entire domain (-∞,∞), even though at x=0, the function is neither increasing nor decreasing.
 For the same reason, it is okay to include endpoints on intervals of increasing/decreasing.